Jertzukka/youtube-to-rss.sh/README.md

 first I tried to provide mine for public use, but they're abused.
 + If necessary, make the file executable by running `chmod +x ./youtube-to-rss.sh`
 + Run the script with `./youtube-to-rss.sh`

+If you'd like to run this periodically without user input, you can pass options into the script as arguments:

+    ./youtube-to-rss.sh [-t <TAG>] [-d <y/n>]

 Dependencies
 ------------